MicroEJ/docs/KernelDeveloperGuide/kernelAPI.rst

 Default Kernel APIs Derivation
 ------------------------------

-MicroEJ provides some predefined kernel API files.
+MicroEJ provides predefined kernel API files for the most common libraries provided by a Kernel.
+These files are packaged as MicroEJ modules under the `com/microej/kernelapi <https://repository.microej.com/artifacts/com/microej/kernelapi/>`_ organisation.

-The packaged file ``kernel.api`` can be extracted from the JAR file and to be manually managed in order to keep only desired types, methods and fields.
+The packaged file ``kernel.api`` can be extracted from the JAR file and edited in order to keep only desired types, methods and fields.

 Build a Kernel API Artifact
 ---------------------------